dpashkevich/grunt-jsduck/README.md

 #### src

-Input directories containing JavaScript code to document.
+Input paths containing JavaScript code to document.
+You can use wildcards here (see example below).

 #### dest